davidcarlisle/dpc-inputenc-tests/readme.txt

-  8bit input is enabled in luatex with some lua taken from luainputenc and in xetex via \XeTeXinputencoding "iso-8859-1" (which is a bit of an abuse of that encoding, but whatever)
+  8bit input is enabled in luatex with some lua taken from luainputenc and in xetex via \XeTeXinputencoding "iso-8859-1" (which is a bit of an abuse of that encoding, but whatever, may switch to "byte" encoding to give a hint that the input is not being interpreted as characters.)

 Unicode/unactivate mode

-   enabled with explict unactivate option
+   Enabled with explicit unactivate option.
-   (possibly should be enabled by default with some combinations of engine and encoding)
+   (Possibly should be enabled by default with some combinations of engine and encoding.)

    No active characters are used.

-   file stream is parsed by the engine to return unicode characters (just 0-FF in the case of classic TeX)
+   File stream is parsed by the engine to return unicode characters (just 0-FF in the case of classic TeX).

    Currently in lualatex  this means input must be utf-8, although one could in principle emulate more of \XeTeXinputencoding behaviour